Pricing Variance Swap for Multi-Asset Stochastic Volatility Models: Model fitting and parameter estimation

 Finally, the theorem uses equation \eqref{main} to complete the proof. \end{proof}

-\section{Model Fitting and Parameter Estimation}
+\section{Model fitting and parameter estimation}

 This section presents numerical results, model calibration, and parameter testing procedures.
-For the purpose of model calibration, nine stocks were selected using the ``quantmod" package \cite{quantmod} in R \cite{RRR}, covering the period from January 1, 2021, to January 1, 2024.
+For the purpose of model calibration, nine stocks were selected using the ``quantmod" package (\cite{quantmod}) in R \cite{RRR}, covering the period from January 1, 2021, to January 1, 2024.
 The mean, variance, and kurtosis of the 9 assets can be also found in appendix \ref{Summary}.
 These stocks were then randomly reshuffled into three groups, each consisting of three stocks, to evaluate the robustness and precision of the proposed model in different combinations of assets.
 The log-returns of the daily closing prices were computed for each stock.
 Subsequently, the covariance matrix of the log-returns was estimated at 10-day time intervals, and the determinant of each covariance matrix was calculated to capture the joint variability and dependency structure among the selected assets over time.
 The correlation matrix of Coca-Cola, Apple, and Tesla, the correlation matrix for Google, Microsoft, and Meta, and the correlation matrix for J.P.
 Morgan, Nvidia, and Amazon are in Figure \ref{fig:correlation}.

-Figure \ref{fig1} presents histograms of the log-return distributions of the three stocks grouped together for analysis.
-The histograms reveal that all underlying assets display similar distributional patterns, suggesting that their return behaviors share comparable statistical characteristics.
-This similarity in log-return distributions implies that the assets may respond to market factors in a consistent manner, which provides a reasonable basis for conducting a joint variance swap analysis.
+Figure \ref{fig1} presents line histograms of the log-return distributions of the three stocks grouped together for analysis.
+These histograms reveal that the underlying assets exhibit similar distributional characteristics and are therefore grouped together for further analysis in the subsequent section of this paper.
+In particular, the study focuses on assets that share comparable statistical properties, including mean, variance, kurtosis, and skewness.
+The observed similarities in the log-return distributions suggest that these assets may respond to market factors in a relatively consistent manner.
+Such consistency provides a reasonable and statistically justified basis for conducting a joint variance swap analysis.
+Moreover, grouping assets with similar return dynamics allows for a more coherent comparison of volatility behavior and improves the reliability of the empirical analysis presented in this study.

 Figure \ref{fig:correlation} illustrates the correlation matrix among the three underlying assets considered in this analysis.
 The correlation heatmap indicates that the assets are generally moderately to weakly correlated with one another, except for META and Google, which exhibit a relatively strong positive correlation with a coefficient of 0.72.
 This suggests that META and Google tend to move in similar directions more frequently compared to the other asset pairs.